 - Teams can have different players each week.

-i.
-If a team is consistently completely different each week a note will be taken and discussed with all league coordinators
+2. If a team is consistently completely different each week, a note will be taken and discussed with all league coordinators

-- Players must be 2 yards away from a free-kick.
+- Players must be 2 metres away from a free-kick.

 - There is no offside rule.